ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Evaluation Framework Training Baseline

-This section systematically introduces a two-level evaluation framework for assessing model performance on the \dataset.
-This framework separately evaluates the correctness and quality of answers produced by models.
-Specifically, we quantify correctness using accuracy and design map score to measure the quality of answers, considering multiple factors (e.g., route efficiency and alignment with the reference routes from map services).
+In this section, we first present a two-level evaluation framework for systematically assessing model performance, which separately measures the correctness and quality of model-generated answers.
+We further introduce a GRPO-based training baseline with carefully designed rewards.

 \textbf{Preparation for Evaluation.} We first parse the model-generated answers according to the required format.
-Answers that do not comply with the specified format or cannot be parsed due to model hallucination~\cite{bai2024hallucination} are marked as invalid.
-Invalid responses are excluded from subsequent evaluations, with accuracy and map score set to zero.
-For the correctness evaluation, we utilize the Map Metadata mentioned in Section~\ref{subsec:data-collection-preprocessing} as ground truth.
+Answers that do not comply with the specified format or cannot be parsed due to model hallucination~\citep{bai2024hallucination} are marked as wrong answer.
+For the correctness evaluation, we utilize the Metro Data mentioned in Section~\ref{subsec:data-collection-preprocessing} as ground truth.
 For the quality evaluation, we adopt the collected reference routes as presented in Section~\ref{subsec:qa-pair-construction} as the ground truth.